TinyMission/kara/README.md

         project <name>      Generates a new Kara project with the given name.
                             Use the --package=<package> option to specify a package that's different than the project name.
-        controller <name>   Generates a new controller with the given name.
+        update              Updates the application's Kara dependency to the latest version controller <name>   Generates a new controller with the given name.
                             "Controller" will be automatically appended to the name) view <controller> <view>  Generate a new view for the given controller.